-19 We engaged Noshir Dadrawala from the Centre for Advancement of Philanthropy to get an expert view on the parameters of CSR regulations and understand the regulatory aspects of reserves and endowments.
+19 We engaged Noshir Dadrawala from CAP to get an expert view on the parameters of CSR regulations and understand the regulatory aspects of reserves and endowments.

 Anchor Partners in the Pay-What-It-Takes Initiative

 A.T.E.
 Chandra Foundation